-Place the pizza dough on a flat disc, push it down with your middle three fingers.
-Create a large circle roughly 6 inches across and 1/2 inch thick with the aid of an expanding disc.
+Place the pizza dough on a flat disc, and push it down with your middle three fingers.
+Create a large circle roughly 6 inches across and 1/2 inch thick using an expanding disc.
 The dough should be smooth and malleable.

 Rest again if needed.

 It’s okay if the dough appears to shrink somewhat.
 If it returns fast, relax for 15 to 20 minutes, cover it with a clean kitchen towel, and repeat step 3.